tdurgasaranya/activity06-logistic-regression/day01-logistic/README.md

-Day 1 - Simple Logistic Regression
+Day 1 - Logistic Regression
 ================

 In this repository/directory you should see two items: